243787656/MDAvatars/README.md

 manager.loadColorforItemInGroup(color,"Nexus5x","BodyColor");
 ```

-###Use this class as an SVG Manager and do not forget to contact me if needed !
+#####Use this class as an SVG Manager and do not forget to contact me if needed !

-##Making a kit
+###Making a kit from scratch

-there are two way to add a kit to the app
+There are two way to add a kit to the app
-#I) Provide me your AI or png file, I'll add it to the app an mentionned you as contributor
+####I) Provide me your AI or png file, I'll add it to the app an mentionned you as contributor

-#II) Help me a bit by making a custom Kit class :
+####II) Help me a bit by making a custom Kit class :

 To start you need to know bases of Kit implementation :